intel/terraform-intel-aws-mysql-parameter-group/README.md

 ## AWS RDS MSSQL module

 Configuration in this directory creates an Amazon RDS instance parameter group for MysQL.
-This module is leveraged in a pre-existing infrastructure where Amazon RDS MySQL is utilized.
+This module is leveraged in a pre-existing Amazon RDS MySQL module.
 This module exposes the Optimizations by Intel for MySQL.

 ## Usage